Razor5573/OOP_TRITSET/lib/googletest-main/googletest-main/docs/faq.md

 a **fresh** test fixture object, immediately call `SetUp()`, run the test body, call `TearDown()`, and then delete the test fixture object.

-When you need to write per-test set-up and tear-down logic, you have the choice between using the test fixture constructor/destructor or `SetUp()/TearDown()`.
+When you need to write per-test set_-up and tear-down logic, you have the choice between using the test fixture constructor/destructor or `SetUp()/TearDown()`.
 The former is usually preferred, as it has the following benefits: